All Episodes

 Not too much.

-Hey, I was just thinking about this.
+I was just thinking about this.

 The statute of limitations on a federal crime is five years.

-Not five years from the time that you got the laptop, it's five years from the time the crimes that are recorded on that laptop.
+It's five years from the time the crimes that are recorded on that laptop.

 So they have five years to secure the indictment.

-And grand jury don't meet every day.
+And grand juries don't meet every day.

-They meet every you we know that happened in the case of Hillary.
+We know that happened in the case of Hillary.

 We know that happened in the case of these FBI agents that abused power in 2016.

-If you're asking me if there is probably an attempt to run out the clock, I would have to agree with you, although I don't specifically know what the statute of limitations are on every every potential charge.
+If you're asking me if there is probably an attempt to run out the clock, I would have to agree with you, although I don't specifically know what the statute of limitations are on every potential charge.

 I'm a police officer, been a police officer for 25 years.

-Um and it's specific crimes.
+And it's specific crimes.

 No, it's a great question.

-But actually I've talked to Greg about it, and he did say there were statute of limitation issues with it.
+Actually, I've talked to Greg about it, and he did say there were statute of limitation issues with it.

 He did.

-I mean, it's it's it's terrible.
+I mean, it's terrible.

 By the way, what do you do in law enforcement?

-So well, thank you for your service to your state, your community, your protecting and serving every day, and we appreciate you listening and being a part of the program.
+And we appreciate you listening and being a part of the program.

 Have a great weekend, my friend.